Kulwinderpal/My-nvim/README.md

 ## Prerequisites
 Git,
 Neovim,
-A C Compiler Such as GCC or Clang
+and A C Compiler Such as GCC or Clang
 ## Windows

 On Windows run